PauloCarvalhoRJ/IBMDataScience/README.md

 # IBMDataScience
-Material to share for the peer-revieed exercises of the IBM Data Science course on Coursera.
+Material to share for the peer-reviewed exercises of the IBM Data Science course on Coursera.